apiflask/apiflask/docs/migrating.md

 ### The return values of view function

-When you added a `@output` decorator for you view function, notice the following rules:
+When you added a `@output` decorator for your view function, notice the following rules:

-- Do not return a `Response` object, you should return a ORM/ODM model object or a dict that match the schema you passed in `@output` decorator.
+- Do not return a `Response` object.
+You should return a ORM/ODM model object or a dict that matches the schema you passed in the `@output` decorator.
-- You can also return a two-elements tuple in the form of `(body, headers)`.
+- You can also return a two-element tuple in the form of `(body, headers)`.

 ## Next step

-Now you application is already migrated to APIFlask.
+Now your application is migrated to APIFlask.
 Check out the [Basic Usage](/usage) chapter to learn more about APIFlask.
 Enjoy!